mirubid/solverdemo/README.md

 ## ToDo

-include dbname and schema in route to avoid potential ambiguities
+include db name and schema name in route to avoid potential ambiguities

 implement foreign key links (supported by odata but I didn't implement for the sake of time)

+refactor configuration to support multiple databases

+implement some kind of whitelist or blacklist to control which tables to expose